Yasmani Grandal Player Props: White Sox vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.05 team ERA that ranks 13th across all league pitching staffs.
+- The Brewers have a 4.03 team ERA that ranks 12th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.